Rohann424/Global-Static-Website-Hosting-using-S3-CloudFront-CDN/README.md

   ![Project Screenshot](screenshots/01-static-website-hosting-enabled.png)

+  Disabled the “**Block all public access**” setting to allow public access.

   Updated the **bucket policy** to **allow public read access (s3:GetObject)** for all objects inside the bucket to resolve access issues and make the **website publicly accessible**.